 The Number One reason to hate EMR is that it slows down doctors.

 The ‘it’ that is being referred to is what happens in the exam room with a patient; the clinical encounter.
-Doctors are no longer scribbling on paper, they are using computers, and they have to collect data, click on templates.
-Worse, they have to type or somehow enter their findings, assessments and plan into the computer.
+Doctors are no longer scribbling on paper, they are using computers, and they have to collect data, and click on templates.
+Worse, they have to type or somehow enter their findings, assessments and plans into the computer.

 For some doctors, it is a piece of cake, others hate it with a passion.

 EMR has gotten a bad name because of this – SMD (Slow Me Down) Factor I had written earlier about.

 Even if all other elements of the Practice Software help improve the office productivity significantly – front-office to back-office workflow, productivity, better collections, efficiency, etc. it doesn’t matter if the doctor is afflicted with SMD Factor.